 Quebec law requires that candidates seeking licensure in provincially recognized professions demonstrate exceptional verbal and written knowledge of the French language.
 See University Regulations & Resources > Undergraduate > Admission to Professional and Graduate Studies > Language Requirements for Professions.

-IODE Canada funds two $1,000 “Silence to Sound” awards for studies in hearing impairment.
+IODE Canada funds a “Silence to Sound” award for studies in hearing impairment.
 These in-course awards are based on academic merit, Canadian citizenship, financial need, and potential for excellence, and are awarded by the School with approval of funds by IODE Canada.

 |Master of Science, Applied (M.Sc.A.)
 Communication Sciences & Disorders (Non-Thesis): Speech-Language Pathology (82 credits)|